52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 first time, you have to select a provider before you can see the map.

 ![HelgolandMap.png](../images/HelgolandMap.png "Helgoland Map")

+1. Select a phenomenon to filter which stations are displayed in the map
+1. Here you can adjust the provider
+1. This symbol marks a measurment station
+1. Here you can navigate back to the diagram

 If you have chosen a station, which timeseries data you want to present in a diagram, you can select it by clicking on it.